Azure/adlsgen1togen2migration/2-Plan/readme.md

 To help you get started we have provided an [ADLS Migration Weekend Checklist](https://github.com/Azure/adlsgen1togen2migration/blob/main/2-Plan/ADLSMigrationWeekendChecklist.md) that will help you assess what activities you need to accomplish during a *Migration Weekend*, and provided below a *"Target Architecture Definition"* that we have put together to help you think through some of these items:

+Finally, please be sure to review the [ADLS Security Considerations](https://github.com/Azure/adlsgen1togen2migration/blob/main/2-Plan/ADLSSecurityConsiderations.md) that will help guide you in illustrating the principals, configurations and technical controls that will protect and secure your Azure Storage Accounts and ADLS Gen2 Data Lakes.

 |Design Consideration  |Options  |Questions  |
 |---------|---------|---------|